 Dogs and cats are most often bitten around the head and limbs.
 Usually the closer the bite is to the heart the quicker the venom will be absorbed into the pet’s system and distributed around the body.

-At the beginning of summer, when snakes first come, their venom glands tend to be fuller and their bites at this time are much more severe.
+At the beginning of summer, when snakes first emerge from hiberation, their venom glands tend to be fuller and their bites at this time are much more severe.
 The length of time since the snake last struck can also be a contributing factor.

 The signs of snake bite by a tiger or brown snake are varied.
-They may show some or all of the following signs:
+Snake bite symptoms consist of the following:

 Firstly your veterinarian will examine your pet, assess the clinical sign they are showing and determine the best course of action.
 Further diagnostic tests may be required to determine if your pet has actually been bitten and sometimes it is useful to identify the type of snake via a snake bite detection kit.